 3. In the Format Partition step, select Format this volume with the following settings, configure formatting settings, and then click Next.

-4. View the information of the new simple volume and then click Finish to close the New Simple Volume Wizard window.
+4. View the information about the new simple volume and click Finish to close the New Simple Volume Wizard window.

-Step 2 (Optional): Restore the data on the original disk
+Step 2 (Optional): Restore the data that was stored on the original disk

-If you have backed up the data on the original disk and want to restore the data, manually copy the data to the disk after the disk is converted to GPT.
-Then, make sure that the data is correct before you use the data.
+If you have backed up the data that was stored on the original disk and want to restore the data, copy the backed-up data to the disk after the disk is converted to GPT.
+Make sure that the restored data is correct before you use the data.

-Note If you restore the data on the original disk from a snapshot, we recommend that you delete the snapshot after disk data is restored to prevent additional charges.
-For more information, see Delete a snapshot.
+If you restore the data that was stored on the original disk from a snapshot, we recommend that you delete the snapshot after the data is restored to prevent unnecessary charges.
+For information about how to delete a snapshot, see Delete a snapshot.

 Warning!
 Secondary partition table overlaps the last partition by 33 blocks!